 Akshay Kumar’s Housefull 4 Trailer Evokes The Funniest Memes On The Internet!

-The trailer of Akshay Kumar starrer Housefull 4 got released today and the netizens have upped their sleeves to kick-start the meme fest on Twitter.
-Some of the dialogues of Housefull 4 have become proper meme materials for the trollers and it will surely crack you up!
+The trailer of Akshay Kumar starrer Housefull 4 released today and the netizens have upped their sleeves to kick-start the meme fest on Twitter.
+Some dialogues of Housefull 4 have become proper meme material for the trollers and it will surely crack you up!
 Apart from Akshay, Housefull 4 also casts Riteish Deshmukh, Bobby Deol, Kriti Sanon, Pooja Hegde and Kriti Kharbanda.
 Have a dekko at the memes below..

 Salman Khan about his Eid 2020 release:#Housefull4Trailer pic.twitter.com/fpjeqLXAaW— प्रेम चोपड़ा (@toemaikyakarun) September 27, 2019